 Just below is the form you can use to ask a question, and also there you will find links to the questions others have asked, and our answers (and possibly answers provided by other readers).

 Would you like to ask the other visitors and the editors a question about what makes cities tick?
 Here's your place to ask about real or hypothetical cities of the future, and then check back for answers.

 Click below to see contributions from other visitors, and answers.

-What is the difference between development and redevelopment?
+Visitor Question: What is the difference between development and redevelopment?
 How can I know which is which?
-Editors' Reply: We should point out that this is really …
+Editors' Reply: We should point …

 How do real estate developments get the money they need?
 Do all of the funds come from people's pocketbooks, or does every development fleece the taxpayer? …